Medically Reviewed By:

-- Discuss their behavior, not them – It is vital to explain that their behavior is what is in question, not them as a person.
+- Discuss their behavior, not them – It is vital to explain that their behavior is in question, not them as a person.
 They need to understand that you are upset with their actions and not them.

 - Check-in with them regularly – Daily check-ins go a long way.
-Getting involved in their lives and talking to them about their world around them will lessen the chance for substance use.
+Getting involved in their lives and talking to them about the world around them will lessen the chance for substance use.
 Becoming interested in their life will show that they do not have a reason to try drugs.

-Common Drugs to Use
+Common Drugs That Children or Teens Use

 Addictive substances are everywhere.
 They come in both illegal and legal substances.
 If desperate enough, kids will also use household items as a drug by inhaling the chemicals.
 As a parent, it is important to be aware of what drugs are commonly used so you can best discuss those harms.
-The NIDA found that the most common substances to abuse are alcohol and tobacco products, but marijuana is also on the rise.
+The NIDA found that the most common substances to abuse are alcohol and tobacco products, but marijuana is also rising.
 Different age groups are drawn to different substances for a variety of reasons, primarily price and accessibility.